Generation of Large-scale Magnetic Fields Upstream of Gamma-Ray Burst Afterglow Shocks: Case study:

 where $E_i$ can be either $E_x$ or $E_y$, the two non-zero components of the electric field; $\varepsilon_{E} \equiv \varepsilon_{E_x} + \varepsilon_{E_y}$.

-Alongside the energy densities in Figure \ref{fig:field_evolution}a, we also show the time evolution of $\left<k_y\right>$ -- the average of the $y$-component of the magnetic field wavenumber (i.e., the magnetic wavenumber transverse to the beam) -- plotted in green and measured on the right vertical axis in units of $\left(c/\omega_{pb}\right)^{-1}$; we start plotting $\left<k_y\right>$ at $t_f \omega_{pb} \sim 1100$, when the magnetic energy overtakes the electric energy. $\left<k_y\right>$ is derived from the 1D transverse power spectrum of the magnetic field, $P_B(k_y)$:
+Alongside the energy densities in Figure \ref{fig:field_evolution}a, we also show the time evolution of $\left<k_y\right>$ -- the average of the $y$-component of the magnetic field wavenumber (i.e., the magnetic wavenumber transverse to the beam) -- plotted in green and measured on the right vertical axis in units of $\left(c/\omega_{\rm pb}\right)^{-1}$; we start plotting $\left<k_y\right>$ at $t_{\rm f} \omega_{\rm pb} \sim 1100$, when the magnetic energy overtakes the electric energy. $\left<k_y\right>$ is derived from the 1D transverse power spectrum of the magnetic field, $P_B(k_y)$:

 We obtain $P_B(k_y)$ by averaging the 2D magnetic power spectrum over $k_x$.
-We place a finite upper bound, $k_{\rm cut}$, on the integrals in Equation \eqref{eq:avgk} to avoid contaminating our measurements with the high-$k_y$ end of the magnetic spectrum, which is affected by numerical shot noise; we choose $k_{\rm cut}$ to be the location where $k_y P_B(k_y)$ reaches a minimum between the peak of $k_y P_B(k_y)$ and $k_y c/\omega_{pb}=1$.
-We find that placing similar bounds on $k_x$ negligibly affects our results, so the quantities computed in this paper use the full range of $k_x$.
+We place a finite upper bound, $k_{\rm cut}$, on the integrals in Equation \eqref{eq:avgk} to avoid contaminating our measurements with the high-$k_y$ end of the magnetic spectrum, which is affected by numerical shot noise; we choose $k_{\rm cut}$ to be the location where $k_y P_B(k_y)$ reaches a minimum between the peak of $k_y P_B(k_y)$ and $k_y c/\omega_{\rm pb}=1$.
+We find that placing similar bounds on $k_x$ negligibly affects our results, so the quantities computed in this paper use the full range of $k_x$.\footnote{Alternatively, we could quantify the dominant magnetic wavenumber using the ``integral-scale'' definition (Equation \eqref{eq:kint}), which should be more robust against high-$k_y$ noise.
+In Appendix \ref{sec:kint_appendix}, we show that our results change negligibly if we use the integral-scale wavenumber instead of $\left<k_y\right>$.}

 The four vertical grayscale lines in Figure \ref{fig:field_evolution}a mark the times of a few illustrative snapshots, which are depicted in Figures \ref{fig:field_evolution}b through \ref{fig:field_evolution}i and characterize the various stages of field evolution; each vertical line corresponds to a different row in Figure \ref{fig:field_evolution}.